 Keeping tally

-This tally book recorded the achievements of the shearers employed at Duntroon Woolshed during the final shearing season that was held in 1912.
-'Points' of rain (equivalent to approximately 0.2mm of rain) are recorded as well as whether the sheep were wet and therefore could not be shorn.
+This tally book recorded the achievements of the shearers employed at Duntroon Woolshed during the final shearing season of 1912.
+'Points' of rain (equivalent to approximately 2mm of rain) are recorded as well as whether the sheep were wet and therefore could not be shorn.
 The number of sheep shorn was recorded daily and summed at the end of the week - the total equating to the amount of money each shearer would be paid (less any work deemed insufficient by the manager).
-At this stage, shearing had been mechanised and it was likely the shearers would have used Wolseley shears.
+At this stage, shearing had been mechanised and the shearers were using Wolseley shears.

 Eighteen men were employed to shear that year from 6 to 25 November – between them, they sheared 20,809 sheep – some days were wet, so no shearing took place.
 They also sheared sheep for other families in the district, including the Darmody's and the Cameron's.